tkanmae/levmar/README.rst

     $ python -c "import lvmr; lvmr.test()"

-If you downloaded PyLVMR from a GitHub repository, you need to have Cython (>=0.12) installed.
+If you downloaded Levmar from a GitHub repository, you need to have Cython (>=0.12) installed.

     $ cython -v lvmr/src/_lvmr.pyx